-In 2013, Krishna Das’ long-time accompanist and manager, Nina Rao, sent resounding waves through the Western kirtan world with the release of her debut album, Antarayaami.
+Nina Rao, Krishna Das’ long-time accompanist and manage., In 2013, sent resounding waves through the Western kirtan world with the release of her debut album, Antarayaami.
 The album announced her arrival as a chant leader and a champion of the Hanuman Chalisa (the entire second cd in that double-disc collection contained a number of alternate versions of the Hanuman Chalisa that she’s become so famous for), and she has subsequently emerged as a prominent presence in the world of spiritual and new age music, touring and teaching as often as her very busy schedule has allowed.

 A follow-up to her debut has been long anticipated, and now, five years later, Nina has finally released Anubhav, an ethereal and delicately eclectic assemblage of tracks that finds the Brooklyn-based kirtan walli coming into her own artistically.